The Cincinnati Bengals came into the season as a trendy Super Bowl pick. Then they had a couple early losses and fell off the radar.

-The Bengals had a nice win on Sunday, going on the road to beat a Detroit team that was 4-2.
-Cincinnati won on the game's final play, a 54-yard field goal by Mike Nugent.
+The Bengals had a really nice win on Sunday, going on the road to beat a Detroit team that was 4-2.
+Cincinnati won on the game's final play, a 54-yard field goal by Mike Nugent as time expired.
 The Bengals are 5-2, and are starting to show the balance of a true contender.

-Cincinnati is a good defensive team.
-The Lions moved the ball well on Sunday, but this is also the same Bengals team that kept Tom Brady and the Patriots out of the end zone this season.
+Cincinnati is a pretty good defensive team.
+The Lions were able to move the ball well on Sunday, but this is also the same Bengals team that kept Tom Brady and the Patriots out of the end zone this season.
 Cincinnati's defense is not a problem.

-The reason the Bengals are surging is because of the improved play of quarterback Andy Dalton.
+The reason the Bengals are surging is that the offense is the improved play of quarterback Andy Dalton.

-Dalton was 24-of-34 for 372 yards, three touchdowns and no interceptions Sunday.
+Dalton was 24-of-34 for 372 yards, three touchdowns and no interceptions in the win against Detroit.
 Late in the game, Dalton had two key completions for 15 yards to set up Nugent's field goal.
 Last week, in another last-second 27-24 win, Dalton threw for 337 yards and three touchdowns at Buffalo.

-Dalton isn't Aaron Rodgers or Peyton Manning, but if he can play at a relatively high level, he can do exactly for the Bengals what Joe Flacco did for the Ravens last season.
+Dalton isn't Aaron Rodgers or Peyton Manning, but if he can play at a relatively high level, he can do exactly for the Bengals what Joe Flacco did for the Ravens last year.